Andalusi Romance

-Consuelo López Morillas criticizes this kind of a representation of the linguistic landscape in medieval Iberia for equating linguistic frontiers with political frontiers, and for deceptively fragmenting Romance into several varieties—throughout the peninsula people described their language as ladino instead of leonés, navarro, etc.

 Andalusi Romance, also called Mozarabic, (Note: From Mozarab, from the مستعرب, a term used to refer to Christians in al-Andalus.
 Despite being called Mozarabic, the local Romance vernaculars were spoken by Christians, Jews, and Muslims, and these Romance varieties—while having loanwords from Arabic—are not Arabic languages.) refers to the varieties of Ibero-Romance that were spoken in Al-Andalus, the parts of the medieval Iberian Peninsula under Islamic control.
 Romance, or vernacular Late Latin, was the common tongue for the great majority of the Iberian population at the time of the Umayyad conquest in the early eighth century, but over the following centuries, it was gradually superseded by Andalusi Arabic as the main spoken language in the Muslim-controlled south.
 At the same time, as the northern Christian kingdoms pushed south into Al-Andalus, their respective Romance varieties (especially Castilian) gained ground at the expense of Andalusi Romance as well as Arabic.
 The final extinction of the former may be estimated to 1300 AD.

-The medieval Ibero-Romance varieties were broadly similar (with Castilian standing out as an outlier).
-Andalusi Romance was distinguished from the others not by its linguistic features primarily, but rather by virtue of being written in the Arabic script.
+Among the medieval Ibero-Romance languages, which were broadly similar to each other (with Castilian as something of an outlier), Andalusi Romance is distinguished not primarily by its linguistic features, but rather by its being written in the Arabic script (mainly, and Hebrew script otherwise).
 What is known or hypothesized about the particular linguistic features of Andalusi Romance is based on relatively sparse evidence, of which the kharjas, or closing lines of an Andalusi muwaššaḥ poem, are the most important.